 At the time of closing, Bare will have played 21 previews and 65 regular performances.

 The musical opened Dec.
-9, 2012, to mixed reviews under the direction of Stafford Arima, whose re-imagined Carrie was given an Off-Broadway life last season.
-Bare was transformed from a sung-through work (an earlier version, billed as a Pop Opera, was seen at the American Theatre of Actors in 2004 and gained a cult following over the years) to a book musical that features music by Damon Intrabartolo, a book and lyrics by Jon Hartmere and additional songs by Hartmere and Lynne Shankel (Altar Boyz, Cry-Baby, Company).
+9 to mixed reviews under the direction of Stafford Arima, whose re-imagined Carrie was given an Off-Broadway life last season.
+Bare was transformed from a sung-through work (an earlier version, billed as a Pop Opera, was seen at the American Theatre of Actors in 2004 and gained a cult following over the years) to a book musical that features music by Damon Intrabartolo, a book and lyrics by Jon Hartmere and additional songs by Hartmere and Lynne Shankel ( Altar Boyz, Cry-Baby, Company).

 Aside from the addition of a fleshed-out libretto, the work — a story of discovery, acceptance and love — features a slew of new songs ("A Million Miles From Heaven," which replaces the show's original opening; the standout duet "You Don't Know"; a comical number entitled "Best Friend"; and the second-act ballad "You're Not Alone," among others), the addition and subtraction of characters central to its core, and a plot twist that involves the use of an iPhone photograph and the spread of information via technology.
 Read more about the Off-Broadway "revisal" of Bare here.

-Joining Taylor Trensch (Wicked) and Jason Hite (Off-Broadway debut), who play Peter and Jason, respectively, as the main students at St. Cecilia's Boarding School are Elizabeth Judd (Spider-Man: Turn Off the Dark) as Ivy, a misunderstood transfer student; Gerard Canonico (Spring Awakening) as Matt, who longs for a steady relationship with Ivy; and Barrett Wilbert Weed (Lysistrata Jones) as Nadia, the group's always-discontented drug dealer who is also the sister of Jason.
+Joining Taylor Trensch ( Wicked) and Jason Hite (Off-Broadway debut) as the main students at St. Cecilia's Boarding School are Elizabeth Judd ( Spider-Man: Turn Off the Dark) as Ivy, a misunderstood transfer student; Gerard Canonico ( Spring Awakening) as Matt, who longs for a steady relationship with Ivy; and Barrett Wilbert Weed ( Lysistrata Jones) as Nadia, the group's always-discontented drug dealer who is also the sister of Jason.

 "I was not aware that this show even existed until I got an audition for it," admitted Hite, who stars as Jason, the teenage "golden boy" struggling with his sexual identity.
 "Stafford is an actor's director.
 He loves having conversation[s] and building this character — we built it together.
 And, Jon has written it so beautifully on the page.
 I think the biggest challenge for me is really getting out of the way of the words.
 The words say enough… Jon has written [Jason] with this true feeling and soul that is quite heartbreaking to work on."